d3adsh0t1/S3_IAM_Flask_Assignment/README.md

 I implemented S3 and IAM service for my website :
   - S3 : Create Bucket , Delete Bucket , Upload File , Download File
-  - IAM : List Policies (I am using python from backend allowed only "S3","IAM","EC2" Policies to be shown.
-THis can be changes in app.py -> def iam() -> edit allowed list if want to list some other services' policy.
+  - IAM : Listed Policies and created different options for user and groups both.

 - List Group ,
 - Create Group (Create a group and attach as many as all allowed policies to a group) ,